Figurski at Findhorn on Acid

 Figurski at Findhorn on Acid is a hypertext novel by Richard Holeton published on CD-ROM by Eastgate Systems in 2001 and republished on the open web by the Electronic Literature Lab, Washington State University, in 2021.
+Re-Imagined Radio presented a radio interpretation of this novel in 2022 in which Holeton made an appearance.
 It is a work of interactive fiction with various paths for readers to choose from, an early example of electronic literature, and one of 23 works included in the literary hypertext canon.

 Origins and influences

-Figurski at Findhorn on Acid developed from a flash fiction published in Grain literary magazine in 1996, entitled “Streleski at Findhorn on Acid,” winner of Grain’s "postcard story" contest.
-Holeton extended the concept of "Someone, at Someplace, with Something" with two more characters, two more locations, and two more artifacts to create an electronic text using Storyspace software, which became a novel-length MFA thesis at San Francisco State University.
+Figurski at Findhorn on Acid developed from a flash fiction published in Grain literary magazine in 1996 entitled “Streleski at Findhorn on Acid,” winner of Grain’s "postcard story" contest.
+Holeton extended the concept of "Someone, at Someplace, with Something" with two more characters, two more locations, and two more artifacts, to create an electronic text using Storyspace software, which became a novel-length MFA thesis at San Francisco State University.

 Holeton drew inspiration for the novel from writers such as Laurence Sterne and Vladimir Nabokov, whom he admires for their humor and self-reflexivity and considers precursors of hypertext fiction for their digressive and non-linear work.

 Publication history

 The first full version of Figurski at Findhorn on Acid was published on CD-ROM by Eastgate Systems, Inc. in 2001.
 A 2nd Edition was self-published by Holeton on Storyspace 3.0 in 2008.

 A 20th Anniversary Edition was published on the web using HTML5, CSS, and JavaScript in 2021 by Washington State University Vancouver's Electronic Literature Lab.
 This edition includes both contemporary and archival versions, as well as three new introductions, written by Holeton and scholars Dene Grigar and Michael Tratner.
+The process of this emulation is explained in The NEXT Museum, Library, and Preservation Space's work, The Challenges of Born-Digital Fiction.

-Novel plot, structure, and style
+Plot

 Figurski at Findhorn on Acid contains an overall plot as well as the multiplicity of storylines that characterizes hypertext fiction.
-The three protagonists are title character Frank Figurski, a Vietnamese-American "No-Hands Cup Flipper” named Nguyen Van Tho, and a gender-bending French-Moroccan journalist, Fatima Michelle Vieuchanger.
+The three protagonists are title character Frank Figurski, a Vietnamese-American, "No-Hands Cup Flipper” named Nguyen Van Tho, and a gender-bending French-Moroccan journalist, Fatima Michelle Vieuchanger.

 The characters compete to possess a remarkable 18th-century automaton, Rosellini's 1737 Mechanical Pig, and a forgery of the automaton.
-They travel from Findhorn, Scotland to a South Florida trailer park, with side-trips to the virtual Holodeck, in their pursuit.
+They travel from Findhorn, Scotland to a South Florida trailer park with side-trips to the virtual Holodeck in their pursuit.
 Individually and together, they discover, hide, steal, and disassemble the mechanical pig.
 In the end, they meet up at the turn of the 21st century.